Device state history

 Each segment represents the inferred state for a 15-minute slot.
 If data is missing, you may see gaps or delayed updates.

-• If you see no updates, check MQTT connectivity and that the device is online
+- If you see no updates, check the device connection and that the device is online

 Price zones and price grid